imgix/react-imgix/README.md

 ##### srcSetOptions :: object

 Allows customizing the behavior of the srcset generation.
-Valid options are `widths`, `widthTolerance`, `minWidth`, and `maxWidth`.
+Valid options are `widths`, `widthTolerance`, `minWidth`, `maxWidth`, and `devicePixelRatios`.
 See [@imgix/js-core](https://github.com/imgix/js-core#imgixclientbuildsrcsetpath-params-options) for documentation of these options.

 #### Picture Props